RayhanaAkterDev/sumaya-vault/@questhub/5th Semester/01 Peripheral & Interfacing/Chapter 1 - Interfacing Techniques/05 Discuss the basic interfacing unit with proper diagram..md

 aliases:
   - Describe the basic peripheral and interfacing technique with necessary diagram.
   - Depict the connection of interface unit to the highway
-  - What are the basic requirements for proper interface between a microprocessor and I/O device?
 ---

 ### Basic Interfacing Unit